JayC-ADI/dcs-srs-server/README.md

    ```

 2. **Create Preset Files**
-   Create `.json` files in the `Presets/` folder.
-The Docker container automatically mounts this folder.
+   Create `.txt` files in the `Presets/` folder using the format described in the Presets/README.md file.

 3. **Preset File Format**
    ```json